-Youth Ambassador Harvey explores the cost of attending interview and gives some handy tips and insights to interviews.
+Youth Ambassador Harvey Morton explores the cost of attending job interviews and gives some handy tips on ways you could save money.

 Not many employers cover travel costs for job interviews…

-I think that offering to cover the costs is fantastic for any job-seeking students who may struggle to attend those highly sought-after interviews with employers in the UKs largest cities.
+I think that any employer who offers to cover the costs of travel for job interviews is fantastic for any job-seeking students who may struggle to attend those highly sought-after interviews with employers in the UKs largest cities.
 Through working with Youth Employment UK, The Prince’s Trust and speaking at many universities across the United Kingdom over the last two years, I’ve heard many stories about students being stung by the costs involved when having to travel long-distances for job interviews.
 It’s a collective problem.
 You finally get a job interview and you’re so excited about the prospect that you zip across the country to attend.

 I only know of a few employers that cover travel costs for those attending job interviews, so, of course you will feel disheartened if you arrive at your highly-anticipated interview to find that it is in-fact, a pre-interview or worse still, you are told that you are unsuccessful after spending such a large amount of your own money on travelling – it’s awful being left out of pocket and disappointed.